Free CISI Intro Practice Questions: Financial Assets and Markets

 Topic: Financial Assets and Markets

-• B. Commercial paper
+• A. Commercial paper issued by the company

 Best answer: A